HDRS/HAM-D: Hamilton Depression Rating Scale

 Clinical Thresholds and Research Standards

-• Entry criteria: Score ≥20 typically required for clinical trial participation
+• Entry criteria: a score ≥20 is typically required for clinical trial participation

-• Treatment response: ≥50% reduction from baseline score
+• Treatment response: ≥50% reduction from the baseline score (widely used trial convention)

-• Remission: Score ≤7 indicating minimal residual symptoms
+• Remission: a score ≤7, indicating minimal residual symptoms (widely used convention)

 Research Evidence and Psychometric Properties